© Hawk Hill Farm 2003

 Services

-We will analyse fecal samples from sheep, goats, cattle and horses between May and October.
-Because samples need to be collected fresh and kept cool this service is only available for local producers who are able to deliver the samples to the farm.
-Please note that this is technical services only and does not constitute diagnosis nor veterinary advice.
-We recommend you work with your vet to develop a parasite management program whenever possible. $20.00/Sample
+Fecal Egg Testing We will analyse fecal samples from sheep, goats, horses and cattle between May and October.
+Because samples must be collected fresh and kept cool, this service is only available to local producers who can deliver to the farm.
+Please note this is technical service only and does not constitute diagnosis nor veterinary services.
+We recommend you work with your vet to develop a parasite management program whenever possible. $20 per sample